-The managing agent considers the staff that it utilises from its sister company, Coverys MA Services Ltd, to be a key resource and seeks to provide a good working environment that is rewarding and safe and complies with appropriate employee legislation.
-We continued to develop and implement a Hybrid Working Policy, which recognises and embraces the shift in working patterns to facilitate both in-office and virtual arrangements for staff.

-During the year there have been no significant injuries to staff in the workplace or any significant actions taken by any regulatory bodies with regard to staff matters.
+The managing agent considers its staff to be a key resource and seeks to provide a good working environment for its staff that is rewarding and safe and complies with appropriate employee legislation.
+During the year there have been no significant injuries to staff in the workplace nor any significant actions taken by any regulatory bodies with regards to staff matters.